tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 <a name="demo2"></a>
 ## Demo: Algorithms in Action (15 mins)

-Let us see how we can write a useful algorithm in python.

-#### An Example Algorithm
+Now that you've got a good understanding of what an algorithms **IS**, we'll look at how to write one in Python.

+> Check: Based on what you've learned about Python so far, why do you think Python is might be good for writing algorithms?

+#### Sketching Algorithms in Pseudocode

 **Problem**: Given a list of positive numbers, return the largest number on the list.

 **Inputs**: A list `L` of positive numbers.

-This list must contain at least one number.
-(Asking for the largest number in a list of 0 numbers is not a meaningful question.)
+This list **must** contain at least one number.

+> Check: Why?
+Because asking for the largest number in a list of 0 numbers is not a meaningful question :)

 **Outputs**: A number `n`, which will be the largest number of the list.

-Algorithm:
+> Check: How would we go about this?
+What do you think this would look like?

+#### Example:

 1. Set the variable `max` to 0.
 2. For each number `x` in the list `L`, compare it to `max`.
 If `x` is larger, set `max` to `x`.